abemedia/abemedia.github.io/_posts/2014-06-21-speeding-up-your-github-pages-website-with-cloudflare.md

 ---
 layout: post
-title: "Speeding up your GitHub Pages website with CloudFlare"
+title: "How to speed up your GitHub Pages website with CloudFlare"
 categories:
 - Blog
 - Tutorials